gchq/Gaffer/doc/user-doc/src/main/resources/walkthrough/TheBasics.md

 First we'll look at `"junction"`, a road junction represented by a String.
 You can see it just has 2 fields, a description and the java class of the type.

-The property `"count"` on the `"RoadUse"` Edges is of type `"count.int"`.
-The definition here says that any object of type `"count.int"` is a an integer that must be greater than or equal to 0.
+The property `"count"` on the `"RoadUse"` Edges is of type `"count.long"`.
+The definition here says that any object of type `"count.long"` is a an long that must be greater than or equal to 0.
 This time we have added a validator that mandates that the count object's value must be greater than or equal to 0.
-If we have a `"RoadUse"` Edge with a count that's not an Integer or is an Integer but has a value less than 0 it will fail validation and won't be added to the Graph.
+If we have a `"RoadUse"` Edge with a count that's not a Long or is an Long but has a value less than 0 it will fail validation and won't be added to the Graph.
 Gaffer validation is done using [Java Predicates](https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html)

 ##### The StoreTypes